Kayla Moody Rocks Nothing But Thigh-High Boots While Posing In The Desert

 “Wow.
 So unbelievably sexy,” commented a fourth admirer.

 Kayla is hardly shy about flaunting her assets on Instagram.
-She recently did so again by going braless underneath a see-through top while sporting a pair of impossibly tiny daisy dukes.
+She recently did so again by going braless underneath a see-through top while sporting a pair of impossibly tiny Daisy Dukes.
 That look proved to be a hit with her fans as well, who awarded the upload over 17,000 likes.